angular-ui/AngularJS-StyleGuide/README.md

 AngularJS-ORM
 =============

-## A collection of best practices and scalable architecture.
+## An example of scalable architecture

 This is an example project for my AngularJS-ORM talk at NGConf 2014.
 Slides: [Slid.es/ProLoser/AngularJS-ORM](http://slid.es/proloser/angularjs-orm)